 The downtown area also includes Restaurant Row and the Aloha Tower Marketplace, two shopping and restaurant complexes that are favorite nightspots for locals as well as visitors.
 Also in the area are night clubs that offer all types of music and live entertainment.

 Evening entertainment is offered at the Consolidated Ward 16 Theatre, a popular multiplex theater in Honolulu showing the latest Hollywood blockbusters.
-And next door is Dave & Busters, a favorite entertainment center/sports bar/restaurant.
+And next door is Dave & Busters, a favorite entertainment center, sports bar, and restaurant.